Early Tuvaluan Religion

 The intent of this Web site is to examine the religion of Tuvalu prior to the introduction of Christianity.
 Indeed, prior to Christianity the lives of the people on the islands of Tuvalu were surrounded with beliefs about spirits and gods of various descriptions.

 The most comprehensive documentation of early religion is contained in A Narrative Of Missionary Enterprises In The South Sea Islands by the Reverend John Williams of the London Missionary Society, published in London by John Snow in 1840.
-Williams defined religion by observation upon four points:- their gods: the nature of their worship: their ideas of a future state: and the means they adopt to secure final happiness.
+Williams defined religion by observation upon four points:

 In addition to these objects of adoration, the islanders generally, had a vague idea of a Supreme Being, whom they regarded as the creator of all things, and the author of their mercies.
 They called him Tangaloa: and at their great feast, prior to the distribution of the food, an orator arose and, after enumerating each article, explained, "thank you, great Tangaloa, for this!"

 The worship presented to these deities consisted in prayers, incantations, and offering of pigs, fish, vegetable food, native cloth, canoes, and other valuable properties.
 The ideas of a future state were very peculiar.
 They believed in its existence, but were ignorant of the value and immorality of the soul, and knew not that eternity would be the measure of its sorrows or joys.